-Real estate is perhaps the most emotionally charged investment there is.
+Real estate is one of the most emotional investments there is.
 Particularly when buying a home, investors are far more inclined to let emotions drive the decision, opposed to the fundamentals of the deal.
 Putting owner-occupants aside, many individual real estate investors are so bullish about their strategy of using all free cash to buy and rent investment properties, they’re hardly participating in the stock market, if at all.
 While buying real estate can certainly be a worthwhile investment, new property investors can fall victim to income property myths about the time requirements and tax benefits and fail to adequately assess the risks of being a landlord.

 The passive income myth

-The IRS considers rental income Ôpassive income’ for most taxpayers who have a job outside real estate.
-Just because the IRS characterizes rental income as Ôpassive’ does not mean you will just sit at home and collect checks as a landlord.
+The IRS considers rental income ‘passive income’ for most taxpayers who have a job outside real estate.
+Just because the IRS characterizes rental income as ‘passive’ does not mean you will just sit at home and collect checks as a landlord.
 The time, effort, and cost required to manage a rental property catches many new investors by surprise.

 As a landlord, you will be on call for tenants as problems arise, 24 hours a day—nights, weekends, during your vacation, and so on.
 Paying a property manager or maintenance worker is the easiest solution, but it gets expensive and could eat up your profits.
 State laws will also dictate what you must provide as a landlord—services like snow removal may be another uncontrollable expense and unpredictable action item for you to coordinate.

 Finding quality tenants can also be difficult in some areas.
 Hiring a real estate agent to manage the process is usually a no-brainer for landlords as they can require the tenant to pay the broker fee.
-This may not be the case forever though—New York City has banned tenant-paid broker fees, a move that’s being contested in court.
+This may not be the case forever though.
+New York City banned tenant-paid broker fees, a move that’s being contested in court.
 Still, other cities are considering following suit.

 Chasing down late rent checks and dealing with problem tenants, particularly in renter-friendly states like Massachusetts, can even create legal issues for landlords who don’t know the laws.
 Even tenant selection must be done with knowledge of the law and fair practices to avoid a housing discrimination claim.
 What you don’t know can really hurt you here.